tlevine/mailfest-scoreboard/readme.md

 * Whether the title starts with "Fwd:"
 * Whether it was sent from a Google Mail server

-Whenever "size" is mentioned, both of the following metrics are collected.
+Whenever "size" (not "in bytes") is mentioned, both of the following metrics are collected.

 * Number of characters
 * Number of words